oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 5. In the next few steps, we will use the Fleet Maintenance Hub to refresh gold image ***19cDB-Linux-x64-ERP***.

-    While the refresh process is running, to complete the lab within the given timeline, we will use ***19cDB-Linux-x64-APPS*** to secure one of the databases.
+    While the image refresh process is running, to complete the lab within the given timeline, we will use ***19cDB-Linux-x64-APPS*** to secure one of the databases.

 6. Let's refresh the gold image - ***19cDB-Linux-x64-ERP***